zulip/zulip/templates/zerver/help/mention-a-user-or-group.md

 ## Mention everyone on a stream

 You can mention everyone on a stream with the `@**all**` mention.
 Use sparingly!
-Note that this will not notify anyone who has muted the stream.
+Note that this will not notify anyone who has muted the stream, and users can disable receiving email/push notifications for these wildcard mentions.